Cross-lingual, Character-Level Neural Morphological Tagging: Character-Level Neural Transfer

 Character-level neural networks currently constitute the state of the art in morphological tagging \cite{heigold2017}.
 We draw on previous work in defining a conditional distribution over taggings $\vt$ for a sentence $\vw$ of length $|\vw| = N$ as

 which may be seen as a $0^\text{th}$ order conditional random field (CRF) \cite{DBLP:conf/icml/LaffertyMP01} with parameter vector ${\vtheta}$.\footnote{The parameter vector $\vtheta$ is a vectorization of all the parameters discussed below.} Importantly, this factorization of the distribution $p_{\vtheta}({\vt} \mid {\vw})$ also allows for efficient exact decoding and marginal inference in ${\cal O}(N)$-time, but at the cost of not admitting any explicit interactions in the output structure, i.e., between adjacent tags.\footnote{As an aside, it is quite interesting that a model with the factorization in \cref{eq:factorization} outperforms the {\sc MarMoT} model \cite{mueller-schmid-schutze:2013:EMNLP}, which focused on modeling higher-order interactions between the morphological tags, e.g., they employ up to a (pruned) $3^\text{rd}$ order CRF.
-That such a model achieves state-of-the-art performance indicates, however, that richer source-side features, e.g., those extracted by our character-level neural architecture, are more important for morphological tagging than higher-order tag interactions, which come with the added unpleasantness of exponential (in the order) decoding.} We parameterize the distribution over tags at each time step as
+That such a model achieves state-of-the-art performance indicates, however, that richer source-side features, e.g., those extracted by our character-level neural architecture, are more important for morphological tagging than higher-order tag interactions, which come with the added unpleasantness of exponential (in the order) decoding.\looseness=-1} We parameterize the distribution over tags at each time step as

-where $W \in \mathbb{R}^{|{\cal T}| \times n}$ is an embedding matrix, $\vb \in \mathbb{R}^{|{\cal T}|}$ is a bias vector and positional embeddings $\ve_i$\footnote{Note that $|\ve_i| = n$; see \cref{sec:details} for the exact values used in the experimentation.} are taken from a concatenation of the output of two long short-term memory recurrent neural networks (LSTMs) \cite{hochreiter1997long}, folded forward and backward, respectively, over a sequence of input vectors.
+where $\mathbf{W} \in \mathbb{R}^{|{\cal T}| \times D}$ is a parameter matrix, $\vb \in \mathbb{R}^{|{\cal T}|}$ is a bias vector and positional representations $\ve_n \in \mathbb{R}^D$ are taken from a concatenation of the output of two long short-term memory recurrent neural networks (LSTMs) \cite{hochreiter1997long}, folded forward and backward, respectively, over a sequence of input vectors.\footnote{See \cref{sec:details} for the exact values used in the experimentation.} The integer $D$ is the dimensionality and a tunable hyperparameter.
 This constitutes a bidirectional LSTM \cite{DBLP:journals/nn/GravesS05}.
-We define the positional embedding vector as follows
+We define the positional representation vector as follows